-- 3. Press the AUTO PLAY CHORD's MODE button to turn it on. - · The display looks similar to the following.
+- 3. Press the AUTO PLAY CHORD's MODE button to turn it on. - The display looks similar to the following.

-- Select an AUTO PLAY CHORD mode (ONE FINGER, FINGERED or PIANIST). - After a few seconds, the display returns to the previous display. - If the ONE FINGER or FINGERED mode was selected, the keyboard automatically splits into right and left sections.
+- 4. Select an AUTO PLAY CHORD mode. - After a few seconds, the display returns to the previous display. - If the BASIC or an ADVANCED mode was selected, the keyboard automatically splits into right and left sections.